cecton/blog/content/posts/rust-and-arduino-part1.md

 managed to get you on track for what will come next.

-You can now adventure to the [part 2]({{< ref "rust-and-arduino-part2" >}}), and learn how actually draw pixels on the screen.
+You can now adventure to the [part 2]({{< ref "rust-and-arduino-part2" >}}), and learn how to actually draw pixels on the screen.